sqtran/poller-job/README.md

 # k8s-job

+This is a sample project that demonstrates the use of the Fabric8 library to programatically create Kubernetes objects.
+Specifically, it creates a Kubernetes Job with the Fabric8 DSL.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .